Different Tools, Same Problem

 4.

-Construction alone is not sufficient if demand continues to grow.
+Construction alone cannot offset unchecked demand growth.
 Australia built housing at higher per-capita rates than the United States but could not keep pace with record immigration.[2]
-Effective policy requires addressing both sides of the supply-demand equation — as the Affordability and Immigration Act proposes.
+This is the strongest evidence that effective policy requires addressing both sides of the supply-demand equation.

 5.